 This unit is around 14.5 inches tall and it’s sure to fit beneath most kitchen’s cupboards.
 It also has a good heft to it at around 8 pounds (when empty, and around 16 pounds when filled with 1 gallon of water).
 This weight coupled with its 3 sturdy rubber feet means that the distiller won’t be sliding everywhere on your kitchen tops.

 The Megahome water distiller can only distill 1 gallon of water at a go and the process takes 5-6 hours.
-This means that you can only distill utmost 4 gallons every day.
-This is actually its major drawbacks.
+This means that you can only distill the utmost 4 gallons every day.
+This is actually its major drawback.
 But the assurance that the distilled water will be free of all lead and almost all the fluoride makes it worth the wait.
 For more countertop filters check out our countertop filter reviews page.

 Something else that most of its users also appreciate is that the distilled and filtered water is never in contact with plastics at any given point.